ShareKM/KMAP-C/src/README.md

      - The LM algorithm introduces a damping factor that adjusts the step size based on the current position in the parameter space.
 When far from the minimum, the algorithm behaves more like a gradient descent (larger damping), and as it approaches the minimum, it shifts towards the Gauss-Newton method (smaller damping).

    - **Implementation**:
-     - In `kinlib_optimization.cpp`, the LM algorithm is implemented through the `kmap_levmar` function.
+     - In `kmaplib_optimization.cpp`, the LM algorithm is implemented through the `kmap_levmar` function.
 This function takes in the initial parameter estimates and iteratively refines them by minimizing the residuals (differences between measured and predicted TACs).
      - To handle the complexity of multiple parameter constraints, the algorithm also uses a bounded coordinate descent method for solving the intermediate quadratic optimization problem, which ensures that parameter updates stay within specified bounds, improving the stability and reliability of the optimization process.
      - The `kmap_levmar` function also incorporates mechanisms to dynamically adjust the damping factor, improving convergence speed and accuracy.
 The function iteratively recalculates the Jacobian matrix, which represents the sensitivity of the TAC to each model parameter, ensuring that the parameter updates are optimally directed.

 2. **Bounded Coordinate Descent**:
    - **Purpose**: This method uses a coordinate descent optimization strategy to solve the intermediate quadratic optimization problem during the LM optimization.
 It is particularly effective in situations where the parameters are subject to specific constraints (bounds).

-   - **Implementation**: In `kinlib_optimization.cpp`, the `BoundQuadCD` function performs this optimization, iterating over each parameter to minimize the quadratic cost function under the constraints of the parameter bounds.
+   - **Implementation**: In `kmaplib_optimization.cpp`, the `boundpls_cd` function performs this optimization, iterating over each parameter to minimize the quadratic cost function under the constraints of the parameter bounds.
 This ensures that the optimization process remains stable and that the parameter estimates are physically meaningful.

 3. **Convolution of an Exponential Function and Input Function**:
    - **Purpose**: Convolution of a single exponential function and the blood input function is a building block for the calculation of the analytical solution for different compartmental models.

-   - **Implementation**: The `kconv_exp` function in `kinlib_common.cpp` efficiently handles the numerical calculation of the convolution for computing the model TACs and their sensitivities concerning different model parameters.
+   - **Implementation**: The `kconv_exp` function in `kmaplib_common.cpp` efficiently handles the numerical calculation of the convolution for computing the model TACs and their sensitivities concerning different model parameters.
 This operation directly influences the accuracy of the model fitting process, as it underpins the evaluation of how well the model's predictions align with the observed data.

 These optimization and modeling techniques are integral to the KMAP library's ability to accurately model time activity curves in dynamic PET.
 By employing a combination of the Levenberg-Marquardt algorithm, bounded coordinate descent, and convolution operations, the library ensures robust and reliable parameter estimation, facilitating meaningful insights into tracer kinetics.

 ## Compilation

-To compile these files for integration with MATLAB, use the MATLAB `mex` command from within the `KMAP_mex_files` folder.
+To compile these files for integration with MATLAB, use the MATLAB `mex` command from within the `mex` folder.

-Refer to the detailed compilation instructions in `KMAP_mex_files/README.md`
+Refer to the detailed compilation instructions in `mex/README.md`